 - Drew Speech, S: injured, questionable

-No opt-outs for the Lobos ahead of the Rate Bowl, with Speech, Slayton and Williams all having a good chance to be able to play.
-However, DE Keyshawn James-Newby is considered a potential opt-out for Friday, but there is also a big chance for him to play.
+No opt-outs for the Lobos ahead of the Rate Bowl, with Speech, Slayton and Pearce all having a good chance to play.
+Defensive end Keyshawn James-Newby is considered a potential opt-out for Friday, but could play.

 Minnesota Golden Gophers